-Public procurement is about how public authorities spend public money when buying goods, works or services.
-This can range from buying IT equipment or providing water, gas and electricity to building a hospital or a road.
+Public procurement is about public authorities buying goods, works (e.g construction) or services from private companies.
+Examples of public procurement include buying computers for a police station, providing water, gas and electricity to people, and building a hospital or a road.

 Public procurement in a nutshell

 Why does public procurement matter in international trade?

 Public procurement affects a substantial share of world trade, amounting to more than €1.3 trillion per year.
 In the EU, the public purchase of goods and services has been estimated to be worth 16% of GDP.

 The EU put new rules in place to open up the public procurement market within Europe in 2016.
 These new rules reduce red tape and make it easier for smaller companies to do business with the public authorities.